hackersanddesigners/ageofdust/HDSC-workshop.md

 * **rituals**: are there any rituals in place around the use of the tool? who gets to use it? for what?
 How does decisionmaking take place?
 * **shape, size, texture**: following the points above, what should the tool look like?

+There are tool sheets you can use to sketch and describe your tool and how to use it. (manual/protocol)

 ## 3. Electronics